jhildenbiddle/css-vars-ponyfill/docs/index.md

 ### watch

-- Type: `boolean`
+- Type: `null`|`boolean`
 - Default: `null`

 Determines if a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) will be created to watch for `<link>` and `<style>` DOM mutations.

 When `true`, the ponyfill will call itself when a `<link>` or `<style>` element is added, removed, or has its `disabled` or `href` attribute modified.
 The ponyfill settings used by the MutationObserver will be the same as the settings used the last time `options.watch` was set to `true`.
 When `false`, the ponyfill will disconnect the previously created MutationObserver if it exists.
+When `null`, the ponyfill will make no watch-related changes.

 **Note:** This feature requires native [support for MutationObserver](https://caniuse.com/#feat=mutationobserver) or a [polyfill](https://polyfill.io/v2/docs/) for legacy browsers.